 But, the time has come to talk about travel budgeting for this metropolitan city.
 Hong Kong is one of the most expensive places in Asia, so it’s good to know what you should budget before you arrive.

 Hello friends and welcome to my brand new monthly wrap-up series!
 In an effort to stay relevant and keep you informed on my current travels (since this blog is usually a month or two behind on where I actually am), I’ve decided to start writing personal wrap-up posts.

-So, without further delay, this is what I got up to in January!
+So, without further delay, this is what I got up to in February!